wowpanda/alarms/README.md

 ## INSTALLATION:
 1. Put the "alarm" resource into your server's resource folder
-2. Make sure you add "start alarms" to your server .cfg
+2. Make sure you add "start alarms" to your server.cfg

 ## WHAT THIS ADDS: